 The incessant union/no-union debate has been fueled largely by the mutual demonization of employers and unions (not to mention the occasional injection of politics).
 As these two big bulls lock horns over their self-interests, employees are too often left in the shadows as pawns of the ritual.
 So, during an organizing drive, who really watches out for employees?
 In the face of badgering by union organizers, managers and fellow employees, the consideration of facts and the anonymity of a secret ballot may be an employee’s only refuge.

-Stan Davis is the founding principal of New England-based Standish Executive Search, LLC, the executive search firm recruiting the right leaders for a change.
-Stan is also a former union relations and human resources executive and a graduate of the Cornell School of Industrial and Labor Relations,
+Stan Davis is the Founding Principal of Standish Executive Search, a New England-based firm that advises business owners, executives and boards who are positioning their companies for accelerated growth, change or succession.
+Stan is also a former union relations and human resources executive and a graduate of the Cornell School of Industrial and Labor Relations.